 - American Airlines as special aircraft counsel, in winning approval in bankruptcy court to repay $1.3 billion in debt without payment of a make-whole premium over the objection of the indenture trustees.

 - Lazard in the development and defense of its valuation opinions in numerous recent chapter 11 cases.

 - Various funds in the collapse of Bernard L. Madoff Investment Securities and Fairfield Sentry Limited, Fairfield Sigma Limited and Fairfield Lambda Limited.

 - Various funds sued in “clawback” lawsuits following the leveraged buyout of Tribune Company.

 - Big Apple Circus, as pro bono client, in litigation arising during the course of its Chapter 11 proceedings.

 - American Airlines and its insurance carrier in all litigation arising out of the September 11, 2001 terrorist attacks, including the crash of American Airlines Flight 11 into One World Trade Center.

 - Prudential Financial and certain of Prudential’s present and former officers and directors, in securities class action and derivative lawsuits concerning the companies’ respective practices with regard to unclaimed life insurance benefits.

-- Verizon New York in successful litigation brought against certain Long Island municipalities defending Verizon’s ability to enter into private agreements regarding the attachment of lechis to its utility poles.
+- Verizon New York in successful litigation brought against certain Long Island municipalities defending Verizon’s ability to enter into agreements regarding the attachment of lechis to its utility poles.

 - Georgetown University Law Center, 2008, J.D.